qdrant/landing_page/qdrant-landing/content/documentation/tutorials/retrieval-quality.md

 ```

 The precision has obviously increased, and we know how to control it.
 However, there is a trade-off between the precision and the search
 latency and memory requirements.
-In some specific cases, we might want to increase the precision as much as possible, so now we know how
+In some specific cases, we may want to increase the precision as much as possible, so now we know how
 to do it.

 ## Wrapping up

-Retrieval quality is an important factor of the semantic search quality.
-It might and should be measured if you care about the quality of
+Assessing the quality of retrieval is a critical aspect of evaluating semantic search performance.
+It is imperative to measure retrieval quality when aiming for optimal quality of.
 your search results.
 Qdrant provides a built-in exact search mode, which can be used to measure the quality of the ANN algorithm itself,
 even in an automated way, as part of your CI/CD pipeline.

 Again, **the quality of the embeddings is the most important factor**.
-HNSW does a pretty good job in terms of precision, but it is
+HNSW does a pretty good job in terms of precision, and it is
 parameterizable and tunable, when required.
 There are some other ANN algorithms available out there, such as IVF, but they usually [perform
 worse than HNSW in terms of quality and performance](https://nirantk.com/writing/pgvector-vs-qdrant/#correctness).